Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 As guard dogs, they’ll try to “look after their owners”.
 So, most family homes aren’t for them, nor is a suburban life where their guarding instincts will be triggered all the time.
 A large house in the countryside with access to private land and one or two adult owners would be best!

 Adolescence can be a tricky time for Bullmastiff owners.
-They’re strong willed and very physical in play which can be tricky to deal with.
+They’re strong-willed and very physical in play which can be tricky to deal with.

-While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique. just like people, each dog comes with their own distinct personality, quirks, and characteristics!
+While these breed traits give a general idea of what to expect from a specific type of dog, it's important to remember that every dog is unique.
+Just like people, each dog comes with their own distinct personality, quirks, and characteristics!

 Whilst they are incredibly loyal to their immediate family this is unlikely to extend to the children's friends.
-A Bullmastiff may step in and take worrying action if play dates between the children became too loud or physical.
+A Bullmastiff may step in and take worrying action if play dates between the children become too loud or physical.

 Bullmastiffs are usually deeply affectionate with one owner, which is usually the person training them and spending time with them.